danialfarid/ng-file-upload/README.md

-    accept="'image/*'" // see standard HTML file input accept attribute ng-accept="'image/*'|validate($file)" // function or comma separated wildcard to filter files allowed ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard input-file-...="..." // if element is not input file the attributes prefix with (data-)input-file-
+    accept="'image/*'" // see standard HTML file input accept attribute ng-accept="'image/*'|validate($file)" // function or comma separated wildcard to filter files allowed ng-model-rejected="rejFiles" // bind to dropped files that do not match the accept wildcard
-                         // will be added to underlying <input type="file"...> see #462.
 >Upload</button>
 ```
 #### File drop